Introduction

 Step 3: Configure Your Scan

-Navigate to Dashboard → New Scan in the IntelStrike dashboard, or use the CLI.
+Navigate to Dashboard → Monitoring in the IntelStrike dashboard.
 For Juice Shop, configure:

 | Field | Value |